exalted/mdwiki-seed/en/pages/sbpl.md

 ActionsV is a 2D vector char[theta][actionId]

 Actions are evaluated from motion primitives.
-If no motion primites file is provided, then **  EnvironmentNAVXYTHETALATTICE::DeprecatedPrecomputeActions() ** will be called, which will assure the creation of some default actions.
+If no motion primites file is provided, then **  EnvironmentNAVXYTHETALATTICE::DeprecatedPrecomputeActions() ** will be called, which will assure the creation of some default actions (depracted, probably not working).

 ---